orchest/orchest/docs/source/how_orchest_works.rst

   file to work.

 Orchest runs as a collection of Docker containers and only stores a global configuration file.
-The location for this config is :code:`~/.config/orchest/config.json` for Unix based systems and :code:`%UserProfile%\.orchest\config.json` for Windows.
+The location for this config is :code:`~/.config/orchest/config.json`.

 Installing additional packages